opulo-inc/docs/docs/misc/calibration/2-connect-to-machine/index.md

 ## Configuring the Bottom Camera

-Before calibration, the bottom camera and exposure must be set up properly. **We will need to install a nozzle tip and position it above the bottom camera to properly adjust the exposure**.
+Before calibration begins, the bottom camera and exposure must be set up properly. **We will need to install a nozzle tip and position it above the bottom camera to properly adjust the exposure**.

 !!! tip "Which Reticle should I use?"
     We use the "**Ruler**" Reticle in the following steps.
 If you prefer to use the same **reticle style** that we use, right-click on the **top or bottom camera feed** and choose `Reticle`, then "`Ruler`" to match our docs photos best.<br/><br/>